btbear/DEC/swarm/pss/ARCHITECTURE.md

 For the current state and roadmap of pss development please see https://github.com/ethersphere/swarm/wiki/swarm-dev-progress.

-Please report issues on https://github.com/ethersphere/go-DEC
+Please report issues on https://github.com/ethersphere/go-DEWH

 Feel free to ask questions in https://gitter.im/ethersphere/pss

 ## STATUS OF THIS DOCUMENT

-`pss` is under active development, and the first implementation is yet to be merged to the DEC main branch.
+`pss` is under active development, and the first implementation is yet to be merged to the DEWH main branch.
 Expect things to change.

 ## CORE INTERFACES